Helicopter Patrol Begins In Baltimore

 NTSB reported that in October 1998 HTSI replaced the number-one cylinder in the engine of the aircraft that crashed the following month.
 The agency found that the cylinder was placed into the engine backward, with two valves inside the cylinder reversed.
 NTSB also found that the company did not document or keep records on the change, as required by the Federal Aviation Administration (FAA).

 Michael Hynes, director of aviation research at Western Oklahoma State College, says the two valves are different sizes and are made of different materials.
 Thus, if reversed, "they don't fit correctly," he says.
 Hynes--a former pilot examiner for the FAA who has flown 16,000 hours and once owned a helicopter-manufacturing plant--says that as a result of the manufacturing error, it's likely the engine "never produced the proper power."
-He notes that the NTSB report, while not citing the improper installation as a factor in the fatal crash, does state that several parts inside the cylinder were already damaged prior to the accident.
+He notes that the NTSB report, while not citing the improper installation as a factor in the fatal crash, does state that several parts of the cylinder were already damaged prior to the accident.

 "The engine had around 46 hours on it when it crashed?"
 Hynes said when apprised of the figure during an interview.
 "I'm surprised there wasn't a problem before that."

 According to Wood's daily flight/maintenance log, which is cited in the report, there was a problem, one week before the crash--when the engine had logged only 17 flight hours.
 In his Oct.
 28 report, Wood noted, "A/C [aircraft] has mid freq[uency] vib[ration]s at all power settings.
-Increases as additional power is applied.
+Increases as additional power was applied.
 Vibs felt in controls and seat. . . .
-Uses 13 gal[lons] per hr. when flown predominantly at econo cruise settings."
+Uses 13 gallons per hr. when flown predominantly at Econo cruise settings."
 Hynes said normal fuel usage is closer to 10 or 11 gallons per hour.
 HTSI replaced the craft's fuel servo--a device Hynes likens to a car's gas pedal--which Hynes says "might address the fuel-consumption problem" but would not have fixed the vibration.
 "The vibration was certainly caused by" the incorrectly installed cylinder, he says.

 Lawyers for HTSI did not return repeated calls for comment.

 HTSI's lawsuit, filed July 7 in Baltimore County Circuit Court, seeks $600,000 in damages because the city stopped payments under its contract with the firm after Foxtrot was grounded.
 In the suit, HTSI claims that the payments were guaranteed under the contract, whether the police choppers were flown or not.
-(The city did pay HTSI $132,000 during 1999 for training of pilots on helicopters other than the Schweizers, according to an invoice included in the court records.
+(The city did pay HTSI $132,000 during 1999 for the training of pilots on helicopters other than the Schweizers, according to an invoice included in the court records.
 That payment covered 218 hours of flight time--a rate of $607 per hour, compared to the $241.80 per hour the city was paying to fly the Schweizers.)

 Sean Malone, the department's top lawyer, says the city had no choice but to cease helicopter flights.
 "After Officer Wood's crash it would be extreme negligence on our part" to continue flying, he says.
-"We look forward to defending this action before a jury."
-Malone says the department is weighing a countersuit against HTSI but has not taken any action yet.
+"We look forward to defending this action before a jury," Malone says the department is weighing a countersuit against HTSI but has not taken any action yet.

 The police department is aiming to get Foxtrot back in the air on at least a part-time basis around Oct.
 1, says Maj.
 Russell Shea, head of the Tactical Division, which includes the helicopter unit.
 Shea says the city intends to buy, own, and operate its own helicopters, as it did before 1996.
 Additionally, he says, the city will get its own hangar at Martin State Airport and hire its own mechanics so as not to have to depend on outside contractors for maintenance.

 Shea says the unit's three current pilots will start with test flights at the end of July to determine which aircraft the city will buy.
-He says the department plans to purchase five helicopters over the course of several years and employ eight full-time pilots, to bring the unit back to the strength it had before it was downsized under former police Commissioner Thomas Frazier.
+He says the department plans to purchase five helicopters over the course of several years and employ eight full-time pilots, to bring the unit back to the strength it had before it was downsized under former Police Commissioner Thomas Frazier.
 Foxtrot pilots likely will once again be military veterans, like Barry Wood, because the department is looking for pilots with at least 1,400 hours of helicopter flight time

 Photo courtesy Officer Brian Weber